List of He-Man and the Masters of the Universe characters: Hordak

 Unlike his former pupil Skeletor, Hordak prefers to place his reliance on science and technology, rather than magic.
 He suffered no fools and expected the highest standards of excellence from his minions, rewarding them when they succeeded and punishing them severely when they failed.

 Hordak serves as the main antagonist for the first four seasons of the 2018 reboot She-Ra and the Princesses of Power.
-He also makes a cameo appearance in the 2021 He-Man and the Masters of the Universe as Evilyn's father.
+He also makes a cameo appearance in the 2021 He-Man and the Masters of the Universe as Evil-Lyn's father.

-His face is a pale flesh color on the figure but pure white in the cartoon.
-Initially, the figure did not have the left cannon arm as he did in the cartoon.
+His face is a pale flesh color on the figure but pure white in the series.
+Initially, the figure did not have the left cannon arm as he did in the series.
 The figure just had two normal arms.
-However, later variants of Hordak gave him a variety of cyborg-like mechanical gimmicks, reminiscent of the shape-changing powers he displayed in the 1980s cartoon.
+However, later variants of Hordak gave him a variety of cyborg-like mechanical gimmicks, reminiscent of the shape-changing powers he displayed in the 1980s series.

 Hordak is voiced by George DiCenzo in the 1980s series, Colin Murdock in the 2002 He-Man series, Keston John in the 2018 She-Ra series, and Keith David in the 2021 He-Man series.

+Hordak served as the namesake for a monster in Stranger Things: Tales from '85.

-In February 2017, Comic Book Resources ranked the character third among "Eternia’s 15 Mightiest Villains".
+In February 2017, Comic Book Resources ranked the character third among "Eternia's 15 Mightiest Villains".